yannissey/yannissey/README.md

 info about me .

 - my name is yana aka yannissey
-- 16 y.o.
+- 17 y.o.
-- ukranian
+- ukranian , pro russ/ pro c0mmunism DNI
-- INFP-T , introvert
+- INFP-T
 - i love oldies and everything vintage. i collect records and CDs.
 - my current hyperfixation are the quarrymen / the silver beatles (pre-beatles) from 1957 to the 1962. i love teddy boy paul A LOT.
-- feel free to write me on discord @yannissey
+- feel free to write me on discord @yannissey idk

 i like - music , beatles , kind people , MLP , drawing , 50s-80s